cuappdev/announcements-web/README.md

 To clear the cache, delete the auto-generated `.next` folder.

+## Running the Test Suite

+Make sure all dependencies are installed with `yarn install`.

+To run the test suite, use `yarn test`.

 ## Project Structure

 This project uses App Router by Next.js which uses a file-based routing system within the `app` directory.
 Routes can be created by making new directories inside of the `app` folder with a `page.tsx` file.